Houdini (album): Background and recording

-Though the album's liner notes list Lorax as the band's bassist, she does not appear to have played on the album.
-On the credits for bass, Osborne stated:
+In addition to the production issues, the album’s credited personnel also proved misleading.
+Although the album's liner notes credit Lorax as the band's bassist, she did not perform on the record.
+Osborne later stated:

 "This album is mostly just me and Dale Crover.
-Either I played bass or he did on almost all of it regardless of what the credits say…"
+Either I played bass or he did on almost all of it regardless of what the credits say…" Recording engineer Billy Anderson contributed bass to "Hag Me" and "Teet".

+Osborne said that the band recorded and mixed the album in roughly two weeks, splitting sessions between Brilliant Studios and Razor’s Edge in San Francisco, and the Laundry Room in Seattle.
+He described their recording process as focused on capturing drum tracks first, followed by overdubs of guitar, bass, and vocals, rather than recording live takes.

 The album's cover art features an illustration by graphic designer Frank Kozik.